viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 will just explain how to build one with tensorflow.
 I will not explain what a neural network is.

-We will approximate **sinus** as a toyexample.
+We will approximate **sinus** as a toy example.
 Here we have every possible label provided.

 Let's start right away.